 How to get to the Bella Coola Valley

 Arriving by sea is a great way to slow down for wildlife sightings and to take pictures before arriving at the public wharf.
 BC Ferries runs from Port Hardy to Bella Coola on a reduced schedule only in the summer.
-Be sure to check out the schedule here.
+Be sure to check out the BC Ferries schedule here.

 I flew into the little Bella Coola Airport nestled between the steep mountains – it’s not for those scared of flying!
 Pacific Coastal Airlines has daily flights from the South Terminal of Vancouver Airport (YVR) to Bella Coola (QBC), year-round & 2x daily in the summer.
 Flights typically take 1 hour.

-Where to Stay around Bella Coola Valley:
+Where to Stay around Bella Coola British Columbia

-Nimmo Bay Resort – Go further into the Great Bear Rainforest to experience this one of a kind floating lodge.
-I stayed at Nimmo Bay Resort a few years ago on a bear watching trip and it’s one of the coolest resorts in the world!
+Nimmo Bay Resort – Go further into the Great Bear Rainforest to experience this one-of-a-kind floating lodge.
+I stayed at Nimmo Bay Resort a few years ago on a bear-watching trip and it’s one of the coolest resorts in the world!

 I was a guest of BC Canada during my time in Bella Coola.
 However all opinions expressed here are my own.